Vietnam.vn - Nền tảng quảng bá Việt Nam

 The story of fathers being "deprived of their rights" is also another side of the story of caring for and raising children in a family, when there is no shortage of fathers who have not fulfilled their responsibilities, pushing all the responsibility of caring for and raising children onto the mother; or vice versa, taking full authority in raising children, deciding on their children's education...

-Therefore, if they share the role, the husband and wife will certainly be less overloaded and understand each other better, together feeling the "sweet fruit" in their child's journey of growth.
+Therefore, if they share the roles, the husband and wife will certainly be less overloaded and understand each other better, together feeling the "sweet fruit" in their child's journey of growth.

 Must learn to be a parent for life

-In order for both parents to take on the responsibility of raising their children well, according to author Hoang Anh Tu, parents must learn to be parents throughout their lives.
-Building a family is a process of care and cultivation by both parents, and each parent must grow up with their children, and must change with their children instead of thinking that they do not need to learn anything more.
+For both father and mother to take on the responsibility of raising their children well, according to author Hoang Anh Tu, parents must learn to be parents throughout their lives.
+Building a family is a care and cultivation of both father and mother, and each parent must grow up with their children, must change with their children, instead of thinking that they do not need to learn anything more.

 Ms. Ngo Thi Thu Ngan - Deputy Director of Women's Publishing House - strongly agrees with this.
-She still remembers that American psychologist Thomas Gordon in his book Learning to be an effective parent said it was absurd that when we learn to swim, learn to ride a bicycle, ride a motorbike... but most of us become parents by instinct without learning anything.
+She still remembers that American psychologist Thomas Gordon in his book Learning to be an Effective Parent said it was absurd that we learn to swim, learn to ride a bicycle, ride a motorbike... but most of us become parents by instinct without learning anything.

 Source: https://tuoitre.vn/dung-tuoc-quyen-lam-cha-cua-cac-ong-chong-20240630102925564.htm